goswami-13/goswami-13.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am a Postdoctoral Research Associate in the [Reacting Flow and Numerical Methods Group](https://rockettroopers.wixsite.com/stormtrooper) at the University of Calgary.
+I also serve as a Sessional Instructor in the Schulich School of Engineering’s Department of Mechanical and Manufacturing Engineering, where I teach heat transfer.
 My research focuses on advancing simulation methodologies to address complex fluid flow problems, particularly in combustion, energy and sustainability applications.
 I am an expert in leveraging computational methods to drive innovation in fluid mechanics, tackling real-world engineering challenges, and contributing to the development of sustainable technologies.

 ## Current research projects
 1. Quantification of Hydrogen flashback.